EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 [^15]: Price of ADA 12/06/2020 [https://finance.yahoo.com/quote/ADA-USD/history/?period1=1607212800&period2=1607212800](https://finance.yahoo.com/quote/ADA-USD/history/?period1=1607212800&period2=1607212800)

 #### Note on Exchanges:
-An analysis of the two biggest exchanges Coinbase and Binance show that Binance have already setup their pools to be below the K=1,000 saturation cap.[^10] indicating they are willing and ready for K=1,000.
-While Coinbase currently has 29 pools of which only 17 would be above the new 35 million saturation cap at K=1,000.
-About 13 new pools may result if Coinbase splits it pools.
-It also important to note that enterprise addresses[^16] were created so that exchanges didn't participate in staking.
-These exchanges carry cryptocurrencies in which they can't or don't run their own staking pools for.
+An analysis of the two biggest exchanges (Coinbase and Binance) show that Binance have already setup their pools to be below the K=1,000 saturation cap.[^10] indicating they are willing and ready for K=1,000.
+While Coinbase currently have 29 pools of which only 17 would be above the new 35 million saturation cap at K=1,000.
+About 13 new pools may result if Coinbase split their pools.
+It's also important to note that enterprise addresses[^16] were created so that exchanges didn't participate in staking.
+These exchanges carry cryptocurrencies for which they can't (or don't) run their own staking pools.

 [^16]: "Exchanges or other organizations that control large amounts of ada – but hold it on behalf of other users – may wish to follow a policy of not exercising stake rights.
 By using enterprise addresses, exchanges can demonstrate that they follow this policy." [https://docs.cardano.org/about-cardano/learn/cardano-addresses#enterprise-addresses](https://docs.cardano.org/about-cardano/learn/cardano-addresses#enterprise-addresses)